srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 title: "Inference cost at scale with napkin math"
 ---

-If you serve AI models as in your product's stack (hard not to in 2026), you've likely done the math on how much juice you can get out of a single GPU.
+If you serve AI models as a part of your product stack, you've likely wondered what kind of scale your GPU cluster tops out at.
-For monthly subscription products, this metric directly affects pricing.

-With some rudimentary knowledge about your hardware and model architecture, you can do a ballpark estimation of how much each user costs in dollars.
+With some rudimentary knowledge about your hardware and model architecture, we can work out the dollar cost-per-user on the back of a napkin[^1].

-If you're comfortable/familiar with the architecture of LLMs, use this legend to skip to sections of interest:
+If you're comfortable reasoning about GPUs and/or LLMs, use this legend to skip to sections of relevance:

 - [Resources on a single GPU](#resources-on-a-single-gpu)
 - [Cost of a Matrix Multiplication](#cost-of-a-matrix-multiplication)